Scalable Estimation and Inference with Large-scale or Online Survival Data: Numerical studies

 \subsection{Simulation studies}

 Extensive simulation studies are conducted to assess the operating characteristics of the proposed SGD methods.
 We generate the failure time from the model

-where $X_1$ and $X_2$ are independent standard normal random variables, $\beta_1=\beta_2=1$, and $\varepsilon$ follows the standard normal, logistic or extreme-value distribution.
-The censoring time is generated from the uniform distribution to yield a censoring proportion of $20\%$ or $30\%$.
-We consider the learning rate $\alpha=0.7$, the sample size $N=50000, 100000$ and let $k=10,20,50,100,200$ to examine how the proposed procedures are influenced by different choices of $k$ in practice.
+where $X=\left(X_{1}, \ldots, X_{p}\right)^{T} \in \mathbb{R}^{p}$ follows a multivariate normal distribution with mean zero and the covariance matrix $\operatorname{Cor}(X_j,X_k)=0.3^{|j-k|}$ for $j,k=1, \cdots, p$.
+We let ${\beta}=\mathbf{1}_{p}$, and $\varepsilon$ follows the standard normal, logistic or extreme-value distribution.
+The censoring time is generated from the uniform distribution to yield a censoring proportion of $30\%$.
+We consider the learning rate $\alpha=0.7$, the sample size $N=50000, 100000$ and let $k=10,50,100$ to examine how the proposed procedures are influenced by different choices of $k$ in practice.
 For each simulation setting, we repeat the data generation $1000$ times.
-For each data repetition, we use $\Omega=\left\{\omega_{1, 1}, \cdots, \omega_{1 ,k}, \omega_{2,1 },\cdots, \omega_{ n,k}\right\}$ as random weights and generate $B=200$ copies of random weights from the standard exponential distribution.
-Then, for each data repetition, we obtain the proposed SGD estimate (\ref{SGD-avg}) and apply the online resampling procedure to construct $95\%$ confidence intervals.
-We report the bias, standard deviation and the empirical coverage probability (Cov\_P) of interval estimation at 95\% confidence level.
-The simulation results are summarized in Table \ref{normal_1} for the standard normal error, Table \ref{logistic_1} for the standard logistic error and Table \ref{extreme_1} for the standard extreme-value error, respectively.
-From Table \ref{normal_1}, Table \ref{logistic_1} and Table \ref{extreme_1}, we see that, the estimation is quite accurate, the estimation accuracy is robust to varying choices of $k$, and the empirical coverage probabilities are close to the nominal level $95\%$.
+For each data repetition, we use $\Omega=\left\{\omega_{1, }, \cdots, \omega_{ n}\right\}$ as random weights and generate $B=200$ copies of random weights from the standard exponential distribution.
+Then, for each data repetition, we take the initial value $\wh{\beta}_{0}=\mathbf{0}_p$, obtain the proposed SGD estimate (\ref{SGD-avg}) and apply the online resampling procedure to construct $95\%$ confidence intervals.
+We report the bias (Bias), standard error (EmSd), average estimated standard error (AvSd) and the empirical coverage probability (CovP) of interval estimation at 95\% confidence level.
+The simulation results for $p=3$ are summarized in Table \ref{tab:p3c30}.
+We find that the estimation is quite accurate, the estimation accuracy is robust to varying choices of $k$, the empirical coverage probabilities are close to the nominal level $95\%$, and the empirical standard errors are close to the average estimated standard errors.
+We also find that the proposed method works well when the covariates are highly correlated and is insensitive to difference choices of initial estimates or different resampling sizes $B$.
 This indicates the good performance of the proposed SGD-based estimation and inference procedures.
+To examine how the performance of the proposed method varies with the number of covariates $p$, we also let $p=16$ and $p=100$ and the results for the first three regression coefficients are summarized in Table \ref{tab:p16a100}.
+We see that the proposed method works well for both $p=16$ and $p=100$.
+For $p=100$, we also report the average time per simulation.
+We find that with a small $k$, the savings in computational time are quite substantial and hence the advantages of using the proposed method with a small $k$ are more pronounced when $p$ is larger.